DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ## Step 3.
 Let's check out the connectivity with the host

-Run the following.
+Run the following to ping the remote host.

 And, yes!
-That comma is right in its place!
+That `comma` is right in its place!
 It tells ansible that there is only that one host in your inline inventory.

 ```bash
 ansible all -i "$REMOTE_HOST," -m ping
 ```

- Or check memory and disk space on your remote_panda:
+ Or check its memory and disk space:

 ```bash
 ansible all -i "$REMOTE_HOST," -m shell -a 'free -m && df -h'
 ```

+What we did now was to run ansible `ad-hoc commands` on our remote host.

 ## Step 4.
 Ansible Hostfile and configuration file